 Chocolate Toffee Pecan Brittle.
 With only 4 ingredients this simple easy candy recipe is ideal for Holiday gift giving or entertaining.

-One word: ADDICTIVE!
-Today’s recipe is so easy to make candy confection that is perfect for holiday entertaining and gift giving… but again, a warning, this stuff is very ADDICTIVE!
+Today’s recipe is an oh so easy to make candy confection that is perfect for holiday entertaining and gift giving.
+But again, a warning, this stuff is very ADDICTIVE!

 It’s so super simple to make but you will need a candy thermometer to get it just right.
 Candy changes textures at different temperatures and to make sure that your brittle is brittle it really needs to reach about 300 degrees F.